Why so many people hate Obamacare

 President-elect Donald Trump's promise to swiftly repeal Obamacare helped him win the election.
 At a swanky New Year's Eve bash at his Mar-a-Lago Club, he drew raucous, extended applause from the black-tie crowd when he repeated the vow.

-Asked recently for their opinion of Obamacare, dozens of CNMoney readers responded with a litany of complaints.
+Asked recently for their opinion of Obamacare, dozens of CNNMoney readers responded with a litany of complaints.
 The sweeping health care overhaul has offended people in multiple ways.

 Some people hate Obamacare philosophically.
 They rail against the law because they don't think the government should force people to buy health insurance and penalize them if they don't.